tumri/Newzer/README.md

 TODO:

+Comment replies to other comments currently require a redirect.
+An AJAX rendering of the comment form would be beneficial.

 Each user/author will have a profile where they can highlight their credentials and advertise their social media profiles.
 This information will also be shown in minified form on the user/author's articles.

 -----

 Done:

-The login/logout/validation system is reused from RailsTutorial but could be replaced by Devise or similar.
+The login/logout/validation system is a basic implementation but could be replaced by Devise or similar.

-User/author avatars are handled through Gravatar but may be replaced with a private avatar system in the future.
+User avatars are handled through Gravatar but may be replaced with a private avatar system in the future.

-Each user/author has the ability to post fully formatted articles using CKEditor.
+Each user has the ability to post fully formatted articles using CKEditor.
+Images/attachments may be direct linked from an outside host such as Imgur or uploaded directly to internal file storage from the CKEditor article form page.

-Images/attachments from articles are stored in Amazon S3.
-File storage is handled by CarrierWave and Fog because Paperclip+AWS-SDK were buggy when used with CKEditor.
+Images/attachments are stored in Amazon S3.
+File storage is handled by CarrierWave and Fog.
+Each user's uploads are private and are not available to outside users.
+If a user is deleted then their attachments/images are deleted from S3 as well.

-An admin/editor-in-chief is able to approve articles to be shown on the featured article feed.
+Admins are able to approve articles to be shown on the approved page.
+An admin is able to feature articles to appear on the featured page.
+Featured articles that are not also approved do not appear in the featured page.
+Essentially an article's visibility outside the "Feed" page is determined by it's approval status.

+Admins are able to delete users, articles, and comments.
+They are also able to silently edit an article without altering the user the article is associated with.

 Each article is tagged under a category.
 Users are able to go to a category page, select a category, and view articles from that category.

+Users are able to leave comments on articles.
+Comments may also be replied to in a hierarchical fashion(implemented using closure_tree).
+A context button is provided so that each comment's parent comment or parent article may be easily found.